3 Event Marketing Strategies For Education Institutions

 - Use an analytics platform: a complete Snapchat management platform like Mish Guru will allow you to control your content, track campaign analytics and better engage with users.

 Nothing says ‘If I did it, so can you’ like a successful student ambassador or influencer.
-Takeovers are not a new development when marketing for events but remain among the most effective.
+Takeovers (where a guest poster ‘takes over’ your social media channels) are not a new development when marketing for events but remain among the most effective promotional strategies.
 You have the opportunity to tap into another community and expand your following through theirs.

 In the lead up to your event, an ambassador can give your brand a new voice, tap into offline and online followings and build brand awareness quickly.
 Education institutions should consider corporate partners and influencers who can increase your reach by association.

 Student ambassadors can do takeovers on Facebook, Instagram or other social platforms to get people who weren’t aware of the event, involved.
+It can also inject some personality into your social media feed, making your content more compelling.
 A status written by a person, instead of a faceless institution, will cut through the noise in an increasingly crowded pre-click landscape.

 - Create a pre-event competition: encourage users to follow social media channels, involving your brand ambassadors.